Pillar Resource · Updated April 2026

-Have you ever signed up for a free trial or a low-cost subscription, only to find unexpected charges hitting your card months later?
-You're not alone.
-Across the country, millions of consumers are affected by hidden or confusing auto renewal practices.
-These lawsuits, often called auto renewal class actions, aim to stop companies from quietly locking people into recurring charges without proper disclosure.
-Whether it's streaming services, gym memberships, antivirus software, or retail VIP programs, these cases are reshaping how businesses must handle subscriptions in 2025 and beyond.
+Millions of consumers get caught by hidden or confusing auto renewal practices every year.
+Auto renewal class actions aim to stop companies from quietly locking people into recurring charges without proper disclosure — streaming services, gym memberships, antivirus software, retail VIP programs, and more.

 Learn More